eye-division/lucytennyson-yoga/_posts/2017-07-14-how-yoga-can-help-us-de-stress.md

 It is thought that long term stress can cause a host of health issues, including immune system breakdown, depression, heart disease and sleep problems.
 In today's modern world, we need to find ways of dealing with the stress response.

-Yoga, along with other measures, such as exercise and changes to lifestyle, can play a part in keeping us healthy.&nbsp; We did a stretchy session this week, along with some strong asanas, followed by a breathing exercise such as alternate nostril breathing.
+Yoga, along with other measures, such as exercise and changes to lifestyle, can play a part in keeping us healthy.
+We did a stretchy session this week, along with some strong asanas, followed by a breathing exercise such as alternate nostril breathing.
 Please find a reminder below.

 ![](/uploads/versions/yogablog13july---x----1744-2468x---.jpg)